ory/hydra/README.md

 ### Products

 * **ORY Hydra+** is a closed source modification of ORY Hydra with fault-tolerance, low latency, increased throughput, reduced database load, stateless authorization, and other features.
 Pricing starts at 399€ per month.
-For more information, send us an inquiry.
+For more information [send us an inquiry](https://docs.google.com/forms/d/e/1FAIpQLSfRV34gUWHF1CnOa5oiWj_AMhh7SSGwwb_6DeMNhH-EQqnAwQ/viewform).
 * **ORY Security Console** is an admin user interface for ORY Hydra and ORY Gatekeeper.
 Available on-premise and as a service.
 Pricing starts at 49€ / month.
-For more information, send us an inquiry.
+For more information [send us an inquiry](https://docs.google.com/forms/d/e/1FAIpQLSfRV34gUWHF1CnOa5oiWj_AMhh7SSGwwb_6DeMNhH-EQqnAwQ/viewform).
 * **ORY Gatekeeper** is a configurable firewall reverse proxy making access control easy and secure.
 ORY Gatekeeper is compatible with ORY Hydra
 Access Control Policies and OAuth 2.0 Access Tokens.
 Pricing starts at 99€ / month.
-For more information, send us an inquiry.
+For more information [send us an inquiry](https://docs.google.com/forms/d/e/1FAIpQLSfRV34gUWHF1CnOa5oiWj_AMhh7SSGwwb_6DeMNhH-EQqnAwQ/viewform).

 * **ORY Hydra** - this repository.
 * **ORY Fosite** is a popular open source OAuth2 and OpenID Connect SDK for Go.